+ESG non-compliance:

-ACTIVITIY ESG non-compliance: In case INOKS identifies an investee's non-compliance with ESG clauses stipulated in the legal agreement during monitoring and/or if the counterparty does not demonstrate its intent to implement corrective actions within a reasonable timeframe by implementing the ESAP or corrective action plan, INOKS will require: A flag report with a follow up with the intent to resolve these in a reasonable timeframe, and/or A new corrective action plan If an agreement is not reached or timely implemented: 1.
-A default notice will be issued 2.
-The Investment Committee will control divestment RESPONSIBILITY ESG Analyst/ Impact Analyst Compliance Manager ESG/Impact Managers Investment Committee TOOLS N/A DELIVERABLE + Ad-hoc flag report + New ESAP (if any) + Default notice
+In case INOKS identifies an investee's non-compliance with ESG clauses stipulated in the legal documentation during monitoring and/or if the counterparty does not demonstrate its intent to implement corrective actions within a reasonable timeframe by implementing the ESAP or corrective action plan, INOKS will require:

+- 1. A flag report with a follow up with the intent to resolve these in a reasonable timeframe, and/or - 2.
+A new corrective action plan

+If an agreement is not reached or timely implemented:

+- 1. A default notice will be issued - 2.
+The Investment Committee will control divestment

+RESPONSIBILITY ESG Specialist Compliance Manager Investment Committee TOOLS N/A DELIVERABLE + Ad-hoc flag report + New ESAP (if any) + Default notice